apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/cluster.md

 Cluster deployment uses the same scripts and configuration files as we deploy in [pseudo-cluster deployment](pseudo-cluster.md), so the prepare and required are the same as pseudo-cluster deployment.
 The difference is that [pseudo-cluster deployment](pseudo-cluster.md) is for one machine, while cluster deployment (Cluster) for multiple. and the steps of "Modify configuration" are quite different between pseudo-cluster deployment and cluster deployment.

-### Prepare && DolphinScheduler Startup Environment
+### Prepare and DolphinScheduler Startup Environment

-Because of cluster deployment for multiple machine, so you have to run you "Prepare" and "startup" in every machine in [pseudo-cluster.md](pseudo-cluster.md), except section "Configure machine SSH password-free login", "Start zookeeper", "Initialize the database", which is only for deployment or just need an single server
+Because of cluster deployment for multiple machine, so you have to run you "Prepare" and "startup" in every machine in [pseudo-cluster.md](pseudo-cluster.md), except section "Configure machine SSH password-free login", "Start ZooKeeper", "Initialize the database", which is only for deployment or just need an single server

 ### Modify Configuration